-Electrical Transformers: Transformer Turns Ratio
+Turns Ratio Testing

-Insulation Resistance Tesing
+Insulation Resistance Testing

-Commonly known as the Megger test.
-It measures the quality of insulation within the transformer.
-Some variations will be obtained depending on the moisture, cleanliness and the temperature of the insulation.
-It is recommended that tank and core should always be grounded when this test is performed.
-Each winding should be short-circuited at the bushing terminals.
-Resistances are then measured between each winding and all other windings and ground.
+The insulation resistance test involves measuring the insulation resistance of a device while the phase and neutral are short-circuited together.
+It is recommended that tank and core should always be grounded when this test is performed and that each winding is short-circuited at the bushing terminals.
+Resistances are then measured between each winding and between all other windings and ground.

-Electrical Transformers: Power Factor
+Power Factor Testing

-Winding resistance is calculated by measuring the voltage and current simultaneously, with the current as close to the rated current as possible.
-Performing this test will allow you calculate and compensate for major component of load losses as a whole.
+Winding resistance is calculated by measuring the voltage and current simultaneously—ideally, the measured current will be as close to the rated current as possible.
+Performing this test will allow you to calculate and compensate for load losses as a whole.

-This test on a transformer is either additive or subtractive.
+Polarity in a transformer is categorized as either additive or subtractive, and it is tested using a voltmeter.
 When voltage is applied between the primary bushings and the resultant voltage between the secondary bushings is greater, then it means that the transformer has additive polarity.
 Three-phase transformers are also checked for polarity by the same means.

-Electrical Transformers: Transformer Phase Relation
+Phase Relation Testing

 - Acid number